-Applicants must apply for admission to the certificate program via the Graduate School application for admission.
+Applicants must apply for admission to the certificate program via the Penn State Graduate School application for admission.
 Admission requirements are stated in the GENERAL INFORMATION section of the Graduate Bulletin.
 International applicants must satisfy the English proficiency requirement.
-APplicants are generally expected by have a minimum combined junior/senior grade-point average of 3.00 (B) on a 4.00 scale.
-Official Transcripts and Grade Point Average (GPA) - Official transcripts from all post-secondary institutions attended, regardless of the number of credits or semesters completed, are required.
-Additional Items - The following are also required : a resume of work experience and skills acquired since the baccalaureate degree, and two professional or academic letters of reference.
-A GMAT scre os encouraged, but not required.
+Applicants are generally expected to have a minimum combined junior/senior grade-point average of 3.00 (B) on a 4.00 scale.
+Official transcripts from all post-secondary institutions attended must accompany the application.

 Additional Items - The following are also required:

 List of Courses Included in the Certificate:

 MBADM 811 - Financial Accounting (3)